plone/plone.api/src/plone/api/docs/utilities.rst

 Getting the current request
 ---------------------------

-The request will be fetched from a thread local.
+The request will be fetched from a `thread-local  <http://readthedocs.org/docs/collective-docs/en/latest/persistency/lifecycle.html?highlight=thread-local>`_.

 .. code-block:: python